 Collaborative Video Annotation (CVA)

 I combined asynchronous annotating with selected prerecorded video to bring observations to scale.
 Using the annotation feature in YouTube to facilitate teaching observations in a large class of over 140 students saved hours of coordination and produced a more controlled learning environment.
-Often, teaching observations provide unreliable results where learners view a wide range of skill levels teaching disparate content.
+Often, teaching observations provide unreliable results where learners view a wide range of skill levels and disparate content.
 In CVA, expert commentary appeared in the design, creating an AI-like experience for the learners.
-This design brought learning to scale, increasing higher order thinking measures by over 300%.
+This design brought learning to scale, increasing higher-order thinking measures by over 300%.
 Rod Myers provided a script to facilitate analysis of the design.

-My CVA design was featured in two books about innovative learning design (Bonk & Khoo, 2014; Paulus, Lester and Dempster, 2014).
-I published the analysis of the learning that took place in the design in Tech Trends, and the Handbook of Research on Critical Thinking Strategies (2019).
+My CVA design was featured in two books about innovative learning design (Bonk & Khoo, 2014; Paulus, Lester, and Dempster, 2014).
+I published the analysis of the learning that took place in the design in Tech Trends, and in the Handbook of Research on Critical Thinking Strategies (2019).
 A multimedia presentation of the design process was published in the International Journal of Designs for Learning.
-I include this design here because, besides being an award winning design, it accomplishes what instructional technology is all about– it made learning more effective by focusing the learning objectives through shared content that was otherwise not accessible, engaging by connecting learners to their peers in the observation process, and efficient by bringing it to scale for hundreds of learners.
+I include this design here because, besides being an award-winning design, it accomplishes what instructional technology is all about— it made learning more effective by focusing the learning objectives through shared content that was otherwise not accessible, engaging by connecting learners to their peers in the observation process, and efficient by bringing it to scale for hundreds of learners.

 Simultaneous Peer Review